Create a free profile to get unlimited access to exclusive show news, updates, and more!

 RELATED: It's a Holy War in Focus Features' First Trailer for Catholic Thriller Conclave

-Preparing to elect a new pope: The true story behind religious thriller Conclave
+Preparing to elect a new pope: The truth behind the fiction of the religious thriller Conclave

 The first step in any papal conclave is the death or resignation of the prior pope.
 For the first millennium of the church’s existence, the Bishop of Rome (the pope) was elected and affirmed by local clergy and church members, just like any other local bishop.
 In 1059, the process was formalized to include the College of Cardinals, a collection of bishops and other Vatican officials from around the world (noted for their red vestments) personally chosen by the pope.